jmoseka/Portfolio-Bootstrap/README.md

 # Portfolio-Bootstrap

 > This project is meant to experience the power of using a CSS framework like Bootstrap to create a new website quickly from scratch.
-It creates a prototype of the portfolio website from scratch in a few hours 😁
+It creates a prototype of the portfolio website in a few hours

 ## Built With